 Active in the legal community, Atoyia serves as an executive board member of the Young Lawyers Board for the Federal Bar Association’s New Orleans Chapter and member of the Federation of Defense & Corporate Counsel.
 She previously served as the Chair of the National Defense Research Institute’s 2023 Diversity for Success Seminar, executive board member of the Greater New Orleans Louis A. Martinet Society, President of the Vernon Crawford Bay Area Bar Association, and in other leadership capacities throughout her legal career.

 Atoyia received her J.D. with an International Law Certification from Loyola University New Orleans College of Law.
-Atoyia served as the Moot Court Selection Chair and staff member of the Loyola Law and Technology Journal.
+Atoyia served on the Moot Court Board and staff member of the Loyola Law and Technology Journal.
 While in law school, Atoyia interned as a law clerk for the Honorable Jay C. Zainey at the United States District Court for the Eastern District of Louisiana and the Honorable Robin Giarrusso at the Orleans Parish Civil District Court.
 Atoyia was also a member of the award-wining Robert F. Wagner Labor and Employment Moot Court Team.

 Prior to law school, Atoyia received her Bachelor of Music in Industry Studies with emphasis in classical piano from Loyola University New Orleans and was member of the Loyola University women’s basketball team.